Quick access:

 2023

-In 2023, the Cav’ Creative Economies project has a particular focus on supporting gender transformation within the Culture and Creative Industries (CCI), as part of the overall strategy of the Global Project CCI being implemented in six countries in the Sub-Saharan Africa (SSA) and Middle East and North Africa (MENA) regions.
-Thus, the four training programmes being implemented in South Africa under the Cav’ Townships and Cav’ Platform projects are only targeted at women participants. more
+In 2023, the Cav’ Creative Economies project had a particular focus on supporting gender transformation within the Culture and Creative Industries (CCI), as part of the overall strategy of the Global Project CCI being implemented in six countries in the Sub-Saharan Africa (SSA) and Middle East and North Africa (MENA) regions.
+Thus, the four training programmes implemented in South Africa under the Cav’ Townships and Cav’ Platform projects were only targeted at women participants. more

 Digital Intermediaries